-Agricultural Economics Course # 568000
+Agricultural Economics

-1 Year Course: 10 credits

-Prerequisite Check pg.
-17-20

-Grade Level 11-12

-CSU/UC Category G

-NCAA approved No
+Course #: 568000 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check pg.
+17-20 Grade evel (s): 11-12

 Description: This is a college preparatory course for students interested in pursuing agricultural studies in college with an emphasis on the application of democratic, civic and economic principles in agricultural practice.
 This course is designed for the student interested in understanding the operations and institutions of economic systems as applied to our nation's largest industry - agriculture.
 Units of instruction include basic economic concepts, comparative systems, individual and aggregate economic behavior and international trade and policy.
 This course will meet the economic graduation requirement, and each student will be enrolled as an FFA member and require SAE completion.